CAWaterBoardDataCenter/SafeToSwim/README.md

 ### Updating layout and styles

 This dashboard was built as a static site using Observable Framework.
 After making edits to source code (JavaScript, HTML, CSS), the site can be rebuilt by running `npm run build` in the terminal.
-The built files will be placed in the `dist` directory and are deployed to the `gh-pages` branch of the repository during development.

 ### Updating data